 If you're trying to learn your way around manual settings like aperture and shutter speed, which is one of the main benefits of a DSLR, then you'll ideally need a model that's small and light.
 This means you'll be more likely to take it out regularly and master those controls.
 The most beginner-friendly cameras, like the Nikon D3500 and Canon 250D, tend to be particularly small for DSLRs, so take a close look at those.

 Looking to shoot lots of video along with your stills?
-DSLRs can be a cheap way to get into vlogging too, so make sure you look out for models with a vari-angle screen if you need this.
-These can help you shoot from different angles and also flip round to the front so you can check your framing while vlogging to camera.
+DSLRs can be a cheap way to get into vlogging too, so make sure you look out for models with a vari-angle screen (like the ones on most Canon models) if you need this.
+These can help you shoot from different angles and also flip round to the front so you can check your framing while recording to camera.

 Lastly, you'll want to consider lenses.
 As a beginner, you'll most likely be starting from scratch, which means it makes more sense to buy your DSLR with a kit lens.
 A word of warning here, though – most manufacturers offer two types of kits lens, one with image stabilization and one without.
 It's best to go with the image-stabilized kit lens, as you'll be able to shoot sharper images at slower shutter speeds.